-Methane Deputy Inspector & L.A.D.B.S.
-Inspection Services
+Methane Deputy Inspector & City/County Inspection Services

 Methane testing is the process by which all deputy inspection services begin.
-To illustrate, a site with methane hazard zoning, initially requires a methane test to develop a sense of the site-specific mitigation level.
-This task is overseen by a professional geologist, and follows agency and industry standards.
-From there, a methane mitigation plan becomes necessary, and uses the data resulting from the methane soil gas test.
+To illustrate, a site with methane hazard zoning initially requires a methane test to develop a sense of the site-specific mitigation level.
+This task is overseen by a professional geologist and follows agency and industry standards.
+From there, a methane mitigation plan becomes necessary and uses the data resulting from the methane soil gas test.
 A methane deputy inspector is not required to oversee methane soil gas testing procedures.

 Methane Mitigation Plan Design

 Upon the completion of a methane test, geologists and engineers then design a mitigation plan.
-The basis of the plan covers the specific structural and architectural components of the development to be, and implements passive and active systems to prevent methane gas from migrating indoors.
+The basis of the plan covers the specific structural and architectural components of the development to be and implements passive and active systems to prevent methane gas from migrating indoors.
 Such plans can be complex, especially pertaining to multi-family and commercial developments with subterranean features, within high methane hazard zones.
-Ultimately, methane mitigation plans must get approval by the local building department before construction can commence.
+Ultimately, methane mitigation plans must get approval from the local building department before construction can commence.
 Although a deputy inspector does not actively prepare a mitigation plan, they must thoroughly review them, and validate compliance and approval by the lead oversight agency.
 And in the field, a methane deputy inspector has the responsibility of making sure the contractors build precisely in accordance with the final mitigation plan.

 How to find a Methane Deputy Inspector